christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ### Tools and Ecosystems:
   Google TensorFlow and Keras are the most used frameworks for building CNNs, in image classification and object detection use cases.
 But there are also other popular libraries:
-  - Pytorch: prefferred for its dynamic computation graph, useful for image segmentation and object detection with CNN architecture like ResNet,
+  - Pytorch: preferred for its dynamic computation graph, useful for image segmentation and object detection with CNN architecture like ResNet,
   - KNIME Analytics Platform: a code-free environment to implement CNN for image classification tasksfor deriving useful information from images.